-68 In line with the Recommendation 2013/466/EU of 11.9.2013.
+&lt;sup>68 In line with the Recommendation 2013/466/EU of 11.9.2013.

-69 See also BEREC (2014).
+&lt;sup>69 See also BEREC (2014).

-70 While the implementation of Vectoring at the local exchange is not considered technologically feasible, the incumbent in 2015 came forward to the German regulator with the demand to allow for upgrading all surrounding street cabinets in Germany which lie within a radius of 550m around a local exchange with Vectoring technology.
+&lt;sup>70 While the implementation of Vectoring at the local exchange is not considered technologically feasible, the incumbent in 2015 came forward to the German regulator with the demand to allow for upgrading all surrounding street cabinets in Germany which lie within a radius of 550m around a local exchange with Vectoring technology.
 Such upgrade would require that access to the unbundled local loop at the local exchanges would be suspended for VDSL.
 A regulatory decision on this issue is still pending.

-specifications for the implementation of a Multi Operator Vectoring (MOV) architecture, in order to allow coordination and interoperability among Vectoring systems.
+In Italy, the NRA has supervised a technical committee made up of stakeholders and manufacturing companies with the aim of finalizing a document concerning technical specifications for the implementation of a Multi Operator Vectoring (MOV) architecture, in order to allow coordination and interoperability among Vectoring systems.
 The last approved access market analysis decision (published at the end of 2015) provides that Telecom Italia and all the other operators which intend to use Vectoring-based equipment have to be compliant with the MOV approved technical specifications once they will be published.